Complete combinatorial characterization of greedy-drawable trees: Preliminaries

 \section{Preliminaries}

 Let $G$ be a graph.
 A drawing $\Gamma$ of $G$ is called a \emph{straight-line drawing} if every node is represented as a point in the plane and every edge as the line segment between its endpoints.
-We hereafter assume that all drawings are \emph{plane straight-line drawings}, that is, straight-line drawings with no edge crossing.
-The drawing $\Gamma$ is said to be \emph{greedy} if for every pair of vertices $s,t(s \neq t)$ there exists a neighbor vertex $u$ of $s$ with $d(u, t) < d(s, t)$, where $d$ is a distance function.
-In other words, the drawing $\Gamma$ is greedy if for every pair of vertices $s,t(s \neq t)$ there exists a path $v_0 (:=s),v_1,\dots,v_m(:=t)$ such that $d(v_i,t) > d(v_{i+1},t)$ for $i=1,\dots,m-1$.
-In this paper, we consider the case that $d$ is the Euclidean distance.
+We hereinafter assume that all drawings are \emph{plane straight-line drawings}, that is, straight-line drawings with no edge crossing.
+The drawing $\Gamma$ is said to be \emph{greedy} if, for every pair of vertices $s,t(s \neq t)$, there exists a neighboring vertex $u$ of $s$ with $d(u, t) < d(s, t)$, where $d$ is a distance function.
+That is, the drawing $\Gamma$ is greedy if, for every pair of vertices $s,t(s \neq t)$, there exists a path $v_0 (\coloneqq s),v_1,\dots,v_m(\coloneqq t)$ such that $d(v_i,t) > d(v_{i+1},t)$ for $i=1,\dots,m-1$.
+Throughout this paper, we consider the case in which $d$ is the Euclidean distance.
 If $G$ has a greedy drawing, we say that $G$ is \emph{greedy-drawable}.